Citizen's Council on Traffic

 To ensure that the different groups of residents were involved in a balanced way in the citizens' deliberations, a so-called weighted draw was applied.
 In this way, the municipality wanted groups that are usually less likely to apply for this type of participation process to still be adequately represented.
 Thus, residents with an immigrant background and young people are also involved.
 In the composition of the group, particular attention is paid to the subject of traffic and what is important in this regard.
 Consider age and the neighborhood where people live.
 The term representative is sometimes used, but actually this is not correct.
 Representative in research means something other than that a good reflection of the residents participate.
 Therefore, to avoid confusion, we prefer not to use this term.

-Who conducts the research?
+Who conducted the study?

 What is the mandate of a weighty opinion?